 What is a Part 9 Debt Agreement?

 A Part 9 Debt Agreement is a legislated, legal and binding agreement between you and your creditors.
-It outlines a new, affordable payment arrangement of your unsecured debts.
+It is a positive solution which outlines a new, affordable payment arrangement of your unsecured debts.
 This allows you to repay only a percentage of each dollar you owe, while being able to get on with your life and avoid the harsh consequences of bankruptcy.

 DAs fall under Part 9 of the Bankruptcy Act 1966.
 So, technically, it is considered an act of Bankruptcy.
 However, it’s very different from actually declaring Bankruptcy.
 Entering a DA doesn’t carry the same lifetime restrictions as bankruptcy.

-Currently, a DA lasts for a maximum of five years.
+With the new Bill, a Debt Agreement now only lasts for 3 years (unless you own property, which may mean you can extend a DA for up to 5 years).
 Your name will appear for 5 years on the National Insolvency Index (NPII) and a record of your details is kept on your credit file for up to five years.
-With the new Bill, a DA will only last 3 years.
-Although this means less time to pay off your debt, it may also mean less impact on your credit file.

 What is an Informal Agreement?